 In this situation, coffee machine manufacturers recommend trying to loosen the container by shaking it lightly.
 Don’t put excessive force onto the lever or handle to avoid damaging the machine.

-We hope you’ve found this guide helpful and will make the recommended steps above part of your routine.
+We hope you’ve found this guide helpful and will make the recommended steps above part of your coffee making routine.
 Keeping your coffee machine in tip-top shape could help enhance your coffee results, so you can enjoy a great cup of coffee every time.